jjasundry/ozsec2024/README.md

 Download the json file

 Download and install an API UI tool like Postman or Insomnia
-From Postmand or Insomnia, use the import feature to load in API configs from the openapi.json file
+From Postman or Insomnia, use the import feature to load in API configs from the openapi.json file